panzerfaust/cloud-developer/capstone/README.md

 * `attachmentUrl` (string) - a URL pointing to an image attached to a TODO item
 * `userId` (string) - Id of authorised person who created TODO item

-# Functions to be implemented

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:
+# Function Descriptions

 * `Auth` - this function implements a custom authorizer for API Gateway using Auth0.

 * `GetTodos` - return all TODOs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {